BrayanBedritchuk/Logboat/README.md

 This app is the result of automating this habit.

 ## How it works
 When executed, after the user selects a root directory, a new directory will be generated for the current year and month with an empty text file corresponding to the current day.
-At the end, text file will be opened.
+At the end, the text file will be opened.

+![](design/structure.svg)

 If the directory structure and text file already exists, nothing new will be generated and the current text file will be opened.

-![](design/structure.svg)

 ## Built with
 * [MVP](https://en.wikipedia.org/wiki/Model-view-presenter) ∙ A architectural pattern used for building user interfaces.